guadabsb15/summer_2021_report/docs/source/orszagtang.rst

 Initial and final states
 ##########################

 We will plot the final states of the different quantities in all three directions.
 We will also include a plot of the initial state at t=0s for the xy-direction only.
+The plot at t=0s for the xy plane will be shown in the upper left panel, while the upper right panel shows the plot in the xy-plane after t=0.5s.
+The lower left and lower bottom corresponds to the xz-plane and yz-plane at t=0.5s respectively.

 Density
 *******